-- 1. Be able to identify the physical processes involved in any biological phenomenon, to understand the basics of various analytical techniques, and to know the fundamentals of the engineering processes related to Biotechnology. - 2.
-Have an adequate understanding of the concept of measurement in science, including the correct use of the systems of units and the correct handling of experimental errors.
+56. Be able to identify the physical processes involved in any biological phenomenon, to understand the basics of various analytical techniques, and to know the fundamentals of the engineering processes related to Biotechnology.

 4.3 Course-specific skills

 The student must acquire a working knowledge of the following topics,